All garden classes hosted at Common Ground Garden, 687 Arastradero Road, Palo Alto 94306

 September 9 from 2:00 PM to 4:00 PM

 Price: $30 ($25 Early-bird; purchase before August 9)

 ‘Let food be thy medicine…’ – Hippocrates

 Come learn about herbs that grow well in our Bay Area climate and that are easy to use for self care.
-We will focus on kid- and dog-friendly herbs.
+We will focus on kid- and dog-friendly herbs, like lavender and rosemary.
 Learn to identify, grow, and use them on a regular basis, including:

 Penni Thorpe is a volunteer at CGG and a long time lay herbalist and flower essence practitioner in San Mateo.
 She started learning about easy-to-grow herbs and their use while raising her children.
 See more classes and workshops Penni offers at her website, here: www.healingflowerenergies.com.

 September 23 from 2:00 PM to 4:00 PM

 Collectively, the choices we make in our urban gardens impact the health of honeybees and other pollinators.
 We’ll begin by looking at the biology of Apis mellifera, the European Honeybee, and the annual cycles of a colony as related to weather and forage availability.
 With that as a background, we’ll discuss plants that can provide nutrition through a variety of seasons.

 Bonnie Morse, co-owner of Bonnie Bee & Company which offers local bees and honey in addition to support for local beekeepers through workshops, consulting and hive management. www.bonniebeecompany.com